dong-an/dong-an.github.io/_pages/talks.md

 Conference talks
 ======
+* Quantum algorithms for linear differential equations and eigenvalue transformations via linear combination of Hamiltonian simulation
+  * QIP 2025, February 2025
+* The discrete adiabatic quantum linear system solver has lower constant factors than the randomized adiabatic solver
+  * (Invited talk) 25th Congress of the Australian Institute of Physics (AIP 2024), December 2024
+* Large time-step discretisation of adiabatic quantum dynamics
+  * 25th Congress of the Australian Institute of Physics (AIP 2024), December 2024
+* Quantum algorithms for systems of linear equations and differential equations
+  * Young scholar forum in computational mathematics, Wuhan, November 2024
 * Quantum eigenvalue transformation from and beyond Hamiltonian simulation
   * Quantum computing minisymposium at 2024 CSIAM annual meeting, Nanjing, October 2024
 * Multi-product Hamiltonian simulation with explicit commutator scaling